Mjz86/c_colon/mcc.md

 6. layout optimizations :
-  on top of rust like memory reorder , c colon has non `not_offset_dependant` qualifiers,  meaning that if a sub-object is referenced in memory , the entire object does not need to be placed in memory,  but only that sub-object,  especially true for triviality relocatable types , for example  if i have an array of offset independent members,  and reference a member,  i can just only use the memory of that member and other members may not be in ajason stack memory , also it might help in making array of structures to structure of array on the stack ,  reflection also can help with this
+  on top of rust like memory reorder , c colon has non `not_offset_dependant` qualifiers,  meaning that if a sub-object is referenced in memory , the entire object does not need to be placed in memory,  but only that sub-object,  especially true for trivially relocatable types , for example  if i have an array of offset independent members,  and reference a member,  i can just only use the memory of that member and other members may not be in ajason stack memory , also it might help in making array of structures to structure of array on the stack ,  reflection also can help with this